tstadmin/TrendSoftTech-V2.0/content/index.md

         img: "/img/icons/BestSecurityPractices.svg"
         alt: ""
         title: "Best Security Practices"
-        description: "   High-level security is not an option for enterprise-grade apps - it's a must.
+        description: " High-level security is not an option for enterprise - grade apps - it's a must.
 We comply with the highest security practices.  "
   aboutOurCompany:
     img: "/img/HomeImages/aboutUS.svg"
     header: "About Our Company"